megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-14.png

 ..
 Note::
-   You may leave the ChatOpenAI node without deleting it.
+   You may leave the ChatOllama node without deleting it.

 Validate GenAI chatbot works via AIGW